mbari-org/pbp/pbp-doc/docs/pbp-hmb-gen/index.md

 # HMB Generation

-`pbp-hmb-gen` is the main program for generating the HMB product.
+`pbp hmb-gen` is the main command for generating the HMB product.
 It processes ocean audio data archives to daily analysis products of hybrid millidecade spectra using PyPAM.

 The program accepts several options.